netsec-ethz/rains/design-scalable-signature-updates.md

 3. :A: ns . . :srv: ns1 1234 0
 4. :A: ns1 . . :ip4: 192.0.2.0

+In SCION every ISD will have a root zone.
+A client obtains the root public key(s) of its ISD through the TRC file which is the root of trust in a SCION network.

 ## Open questions

 - Is it possible to sign in parallel when the key is in a hardware module?